GaloisInc/saw-training/HMAC.rst

 Maintaining Proofs: s2n HMAC
 ============================

 As mentioned in :ref:`swap-code-evolution`, the evolution of a program is accompanied by the evolution of its specifications.
-The maintenance of a tight correspondence between a software system, its specifications, and the proofs that these specifications are satisfied can be accomplished fairly easily with SAW and Cryptol.
+A key part of using SAW and Cryptol to verify a software system is the ongoing maintenance of proof artifacts through the software development lifecycle.

 The tasks necessary to keep a program and the verifications performed on it consistent fall under the umbrella of *proof maintenance*.
 This section shows